Emergence of unique hues from sparse coding of color in natural scenes: Results

 While heavy-tailed structure is revealed by projection onto pairs of principal components, PCA per se cannot provide a model of this structure as it is computed solely from second-order statistics (the covariance matrix of the data), which are blind to such structure~\cite{field1994goal,simoncelli2001natural}.
 Thus, one must turn to a modeling approach capable of capturing higher-order statistics.

-An alternative linear generative modeling approach capable of capturing such higher-order statistics is independent components analysis (ICA), or its highly related cousin, sparse coding~\cite{bell1995information,olshausen1996emergence,hyvarinen2009natural}.
-When sparse coding is applied to natural image patches, its basis vectors align with high kurtosis directions in the data, yielding receptive field properties similar to those of simple cells in primary visual cortex~\cite{olshausen1997sparse}.
+An alternative linear generative modeling approach capable of capturing such higher-order statistics is independent component analysis (ICA), or its highly related cousin, sparse coding~\cite{bell1995information,olshausen1996emergence,hyvarinen2009natural}.
+Intuitively, sparse coding seeks a set of basis vectors such that each data point can be reconstructed using only a small number of active coefficients.
+This sparsity-inducing penalty favors learning basis vectors which align with the directions in the data that occur rarely but with high magnitude, i.e., high-kurtosis or heavy-tailed directions~\cite{field1994goal,simoncelli2001natural,ganguli2012compressed}.
+Sparse coding applied to natural images provides a canonical example of this principle.
+When adapted to such data, the learned basis aligns itself with heavy-tailed directions in image space and exhibits receptive field properties similar to those of simple cells in primary visual cortex~\cite{olshausen1997sparse}.
 Theoretical and computational studies have also demonstrated the utility of sparse representations: sparsity makes complex structure in sensory inputs explicit, improves storage capacity, enables easier readout by high-order neural populations, and produces an energy-efficient representation~\cite{olshausen2004sparse}.